sveltia/sveltia-cms/README.md

   - Sort or filter assets by name or file type.
   - View asset details, including size, dimensions, commit author/date and a list of entries that use the selected asset.
 - PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for[^38].
-- Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
+- Assets stored in an entry-relative media folder are displayed in the Asset Library[^142].
+These assets are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
 When you’re [working with a local repository](#working-with-a-local-git-repository), the empty enclosing folder is also deleted.
 - Hidden files (dot files) don’t appear in the Asset Library[^47].
 - You can add assets using the Quick Add button in the upper right corner of the application.
 - Files are uploaded with their original names, without converting uppercase letters and spaces to lowercase letters and hyphens[^97].